lucas-t-reis/MTTP/README.md

 <img src="https://raw.githubusercontent.com/lucas-t-reis/MTTP/master/assets/sample.svg">
 </p>

 In this case, considering 1 thief for simplicity sake, the thief travels without stealing items from city *1* to city *2* and after that goes to city *4* and *3*.
 This part of the route has a time cost of 5 + 6 + 4 = 15.
 In city *3*  it takes the first two items, making a profit of 80.
 After that it travels back to the orgin, again with the cost of 15 - and in that part of the heist he travels back with a velocity of 0.4, because of the weight of the items in the backpack.
 Therefore we have **Z**([1,2,4,3], [40,40]) = 80 -1\*(5+6+4+15) = 50.
+Note that the solution isn't the knapsack optimum, which is to take the item with value 100 from city 3, nor the TSP solution - visit 1,2,3,4.
+It is a combination of those independent problems, hence the complex nature of the task at hand.

 ## Problem definition